-Our Investor Demo Day Lookbook provides more information on the innovation and ingenuity these companies have created whilst reaching this new milestone of commercialising their life-long research.
+Our Investor Day Lookbooks for START 1.0 and START 2.0 provide insights into the innovation and ingenuity these companies have created whilst reaching this new milestone of commercialising their life-long research.
+Take a look at…

 AetoSense is on a mission to revolutionise control strategies around air quality with innovative ultrafine particle monitoring solutions.
 Their focus is on the critical impact of airborne particles on health and energy efficiency.